 § 920.
 Supplemental Statements of Water Diversion and Use.

-Supplemental statements of water diversion and use shall be filed online through a reports management system accessible through the board's website before each February 1 after the close of the prior twelve month reporting period, or more frequently as directed under section 917.
+Supplemental statements of water diversion and use shall be submitted online through online reporting platform accessible through the board's website before each February 1 after the close of the prior twelve month reporting period, or more frequently as directed under section 917.

-After the board has received an initial statement of water diversion and use as required by Water Code section 5101, the board will provide a user name and password to the person required to file supplemental statements of water diversion and use.
-The electronic supplemental statement form will be pre-populated with current ownership information made available to the board.
-Failure to receive a notice providing a user name and password does not exempt the filer from the requirement to file a supplemental statement of change.
-Persons required to file a supplemental statement should notify the board prior to the annual reporting date to request a user name and password if the board has not already provided such information.

-Within 30 days following the transfer of a right or claim which is subject to Water Code section 5101, either the transferor (previous holder/diverter) or the transferee (new holder/diverter) shall notify the board by completing and electronically submitting the supplemental statement of change form available on the board's website.
+Within 30 days following the transfer of a right or claim which is subject to Water Code section 5101, either the transferor (previous holder/diverter) or the transferee (new holder/diverter) shall notify the board by electronically submitting the supplemental statement of change information on the board’s online reporting platform.

-Following those thirty days, and for each day thereafter until the supplemental statement of change form is submitted, the transferee (new holder/diverter) may be subject to civil liability up to the maximum allowed pursuant to Water Code section 1846.
+Following those thirty days, and for each day thereafter until the supplemental statement of change information is submitted, the transferee (new holder/diverter) may be subject to civil liability up to the maximum allowed pursuant to Water Code section 1846.

-Following electronic submission of the supplemental statement of change form, the board will send notices of correspondence to the transferee (new holder/diverter).
-Filing the supplemental statement of change form does not eliminate the requirement to file a supplemental statement of water diversion and use.
+Following electronic submission of the supplemental statement of change information, the board will send notices of correspondence to the transferee (new holder/diverter).
+Submitting the supplemental statement of change information does not eliminate the requirement to submit supplemental statement of water diversion and use information.

-The completed supplemental statement form shall include the following information:
+The supplemental statement information shall include the following:

 The name(s), address(es), and other ownership information for the diverter;